Hidden Vistas: The Most Scenic Routes for Ferry Travel in Southeast Asia

 The change in water hue alone is worth paying for.
 From the palm-lined beaches of Samui, the ferry moves northwards into even calmer and deeper waters.

-On a sunny day, it is not possible to distinguish where the horizon ends and the sea begins.
+On a sunny day, the horizon and the sea blend together, making it impossible to tell where one ends and the other begins.
 As you near your final destination, Koh Tao, the turtle island, you will pass by the majestic island of Koh Nang Yuan, comprising three small islands joined together by a sparkling sandbar.

 It is during these periods that you realize the genius and efficiency of ferry travel in Southeast Asia, which makes this mode of transportation not only functional but also a scenic tour of this beautiful chain of islands.